silentbicycle/skel/README.md

 If the `-d` option is used, it looks for a file structured like:

     VAR1 the rest of the line goes in the variable
-    # this is a commend
+    # this is a comment
     VAR2 another variable

 and uses its definitions as defaults.